Bring Out Your Best:

 1. Please check the course schedule and make sure that your schedule allows you to participate fully.

-2. Register for the Orientation Session on February 9 (this session is free but registration is required).
+2. Register for the Early Bird Orientation Session on August 13 or the orientation session on September 1 (this session is free but registration is required).

 3. Attend the Orientation Session.
-If you decide you want to try MSC, pay a deposit of THB 6,000 to hold your seat in the group (seats are limited).
-This deposit can also be paid after the orientation session.
-If demand is high, spaces will be given to people in the order they pay the deposit.
+If you decide you want to try MSC, pay your registration fee to hold your seat in the group (seats are limited).
+Space is limited and if demand is high, spaces will be given to people in the order they pay.

 If you have any questions, please email us!!